 We have completed a pilot PK and pivotal PK study for AQST-117.
-In addition, we have completed a food effect study.
+In addition we have completed a food effect study.
 All of these studies have successfully shown bioequivalence to the reference listed drug, Rilutek.
-We are currently conducting a swallowing study in approximately 25 subjects with ALS.
-We compared pharmacokinetic profile of a 50mg dose of riluzole oral soluble film, or ROSF, with a 50mg dose of Rilutek (riluzole) tablets when administered to healthy volunteers in a fasted state.
-We believe that ROSF, which has demonstrated bioequivalence to Rilutek can fulfill a critical need for ALS patients, due to its ability to be administered twice daily without the need for water.
+We are currently conducting a 12-week safety study in approximately 30 subjects with ALS as well as a swallowing study in approximately 25 subjects with ALS.
 Based on our interactions with the FDA, we believe that the completion of these studies may represent the final data required for the submission of an NDA to the FDA via the 505(b)(2) pathway.
-We expect to submit an NDA for AQST-117 in the treatment of ALS during the first half of 2019.
+We expect to submit an NDA for AQST-117 in the treatment of ALS in the middle of 2018.